mezzo-forte-design/geoxp/README.md

 * This means that content cannot overlap

-    `config.itinerary.route[x].overlap = false`
+    `config.experience.patterns[x].overlap = false`

 * that user must hear the content just once

-    `config.itinerary.route[x].replay = false`
+    `config.experience.patterns[x].replay = false`

 Now, let’s change application.
 GeoXp is used to play ambient sounds at certain locations.

 * This means that content can overlap

-    `config.itinerary.route[x].overlap = true`
+    `config.experience.patterns[x].overlap = true`

 * that user must hear the content every time he is in the right location

-    `config.itinerary.route[x].replay = true`
+    `config.experience.patterns[x].replay = true`

 ## Positions overlap
 Unless content overlapping is desired, it’s better to avoid positions overlap when possible.

-If two route spots are actually near each other, try setting radiuses in a way that fencing doesn’t overlap (maybe by setting a small radius and a big delta: user has to be close to the position for the content to start, but the content will not stop if he walks away).
+If two pattern spots are actually near each other, try setting radiuses in a way that fencing doesn’t overlap (maybe by setting a small radius and a big delta: user has to be close to the position for the content to start, but the content will not stop if he walks away).

-If overlapping isn’t avoidable, make sure to apply filtering with itinerary.default. visitedFilter (usually 5000 or 10000 ms is enough).
+If overlapping isn’t avoidable, make sure to apply filtering with experience.default. visitedFilter (usually 5000 or 10000 ms is enough).

 ## Mobile integration